-- a.
+2228 2229 designed as the front of the building.
+The front elevation must contain one or more of the following elements: Č 22302231 [a].
+A "front door," although other provisions for access to the building may be provided; 2232 [b].
+Windows; or 2233 [c].
+Display cases.
+2234 2235 [2].
+A building's prominent roofs must be pitched a minimum of 4:12 unless 2236 demonstrated to the Planning Board's satisfaction that this is not practicable.
+2237 Acceptable roof styles are gabled, gambrel and hipped roofs.
+Flat roofs, shed 2238 roofs and roof facades (such as "stuck on" mansards) are not acceptable as 2239 prominent roof forms except as provided above.
+(See Design Handbook for 2240 examples of acceptable designs.)
+2241 (c).
+Landscaping site improvements.
+To achieve attractive and environmentally sound 2242 site design and appropriate screening of parking areas, in addition to the 2243 landscaping standards contained in Chapter 16.8 the following landscaping 2244 requirements apply to new and modified existing developments: 2245 [1].
 Landscape planter strip.
-A vegetated landscape planter strip must be provided a minimum of 20 feet in depth adjacent to the right-of-way of all public roads and include the following landscape elements: - i.
+A vegetated landscape planter strip must be provided 2246 a minimum of 20 feet in depth adjacent to the right-of-way of all public roads 2247 and include the following landscape elements: 2248 [a].
 Ground cover.
-The entire landscape planter strip must be vegetated except for approved driveways, walkways, bikeways and screened utility equipment. - ii.
+The entire landscape planter strip must be vegetated 2249 except for approved driveways, walkways, bikeways and screened utility 2250 equipment.
+2251 [b].
 Street-side trees.
-A minimum of one street tree must be planted for each 50 feet of street frontage.
-The trees may be spaced along the frontage or grouped or clustered to enhance the visual quality of the site.
-(See Design Handbook for examples.)
-The trees must be a minimum two-and-one-half-inch caliper and be at least 12 feet high at the time of planting.
-The species should be selected from the list of recommended street trees in the Design Handbook.
-Existing large healthy trees must be preserved if practical and will count toward this requirement. - iii.
-Special situations - 1.
-Expansions of less than 2,000 square feet to existing uses are exempt from the landscaping standard of this subsection. - 2.
+A minimum of one street tree must be planted for each 2252 50 feet of street frontage.
+The trees may be spaced along the frontage or 2253 grouped or clustered to enhance the visual quality of the site.
+(See Design 2254 Handbook for examples.)
+The trees must be a minimum two-and-one- 2255 half-inch caliper and be at least 12 feet high at the time of planting.
+The 2256 species should be selected from the list of recommended street trees in the 2257 Design Handbook.
+Existing large healthy trees must be preserved if 2258 practical and will count toward this requirement.
+2259 2260 (d).
+Special situations 2261 [1].
+Expansions of less than 2,000 square feet to existing uses are exempt from the 2262 landscaping standard of this subsection.
+2263 [2].
 Depth of landscape planter strip.
-In instances where the required minimum depth of the landscape planter strip is legally utilized, in accordance with previous permits or approvals for parking, display, storage, building or necessary vehicle circulation, the depth may be narrowed by the Planning Board to the minimum extent necessary to achieve the objective of the proposed project, provided that the required shrubs and perennials are planted along the street frontage to soften the appearance of the development from the public street. - 3.
+In instances where the required minimum 2264 depth of the landscape planter strip is legally utilized, in accordance with 2265 previous permits or approvals for parking, display, storage, building or 2266 necessary vehicle circulation, the depth may be narrowed by the Planning 2267 Board to the minimum extent necessary to achieve the objective of the 2268 proposed project, provided that the required shrubs and perennials are planted 2269 along the street frontage to soften the appearance of the development from the 2270 public street.
+2271 [3].
 Additions and changes in use.
-For additions to existing buildings and changes of residential structures to a nonresidential use, one street-side tree (see list of recommended street trees in Design Handbook) is required to be planted for every 1,000 square feet of additional gross floor area added or converted to nonresidential use.
-In instances where parking, display area, storage, building or necessary vehicle circulation exists at the time of enactment of this section, the required trees may be clustered and/or relocated away from the road as is necessary to be practicable.
-The preservation of existing large trees is encouraged; therefore, the Planning Board may permit the preservation of existing healthy, large, mature trees within the landscape planter strip or other developed areas of the site to be substituted for the planting of new trees. - 4.
-Residences.
-Residential additions to existing single- and two-family dwellings and proposed single and duplex family dwellings are exempt from the landscaping standards of this subsection. - b.
-Outdoor service and storage areas.
-No areas for the storage of raw materials, equipment or finished products other than small areas for the display of samples of products available for sale or rent may be located between the front property line and the front facade of the building.
-Display areas may not be located within the required landscape planter strip.
-Facilities for waste storage such as dumpsters must be located within an enclosure and be visually buffered by fencing, landscaping and/or other treatments.
-(See Design Handbook for examples of appropriate buffering.)
+For additions to existing buildings and changes 2272 of residential structures to a nonresidential use, one street-side tree (see list of 2273 recommended street trees in Design Handbook) is required to be planted for 2274 every 1.000 square feet of additional gross floor area added or converted to